 Children in Y4 research what a stone age settlement looks like.
 Visit our Y4 Class pages to view the results.

-Our children in Year 5 and 6 also re-enact the Battle of Bosworth.
+Our children in Year 5 re-enact the Battle of Bosworth.
 They produce shields, helmets, swords and a red or white rose.
 They are split into two opposing camps - The House of York led by King Richard III and the House of Lancaster led by Henry Tudor.
 They then go into battle!
-View photos of our Battle of Bosworth re-enactment on our Y5/6 Class Pages.
+You can view all the photos here.